erikandersson96/first-milestone/README.md

 ---
 ## Unfixed Bugs

 When a user visits the website on an `Apple` mobile or tablet device with an older `iOS update` than `iOS 15`.
 They might not view the `“About us”` page call to action button that directs users to the contact form at the `“Get in touch”` page the same as on a desktop and other mobile devices.
-The `call to action button` should be within the `Text Overlay` that contains the `About us` information.
+The `call to action button` should be within the `Text Overlay` that contains the `About us` information, and the same for the `submit` button on `Get in touch` page.
+This could as well happen on some `Android` mobile devices, but as I wrote earlier I don't have access to test this on these devices.

+I also discovered that when I clicked the link for my Wave Page on my Apple iPhone 11 in the `Wave Page` section in this Readme, I got 1 `contrast` error for the `About us` and `Get in touch` page.
+But this is only when I click the link from my iPhone, not when I do the same procedure on my desktop.
+I tried if I changed the screen size of my Chrome browser window on my MacBook (desktop) to see if that gave the same `contrast issue` as on my `iPhone 11` but it didn't even if I refreshed the page a couple of times to test.
+This could of course be the same on a `Android` mobile device.

-When I searched for a `solution` to this on the Internet I couldn’t figure out what caused this so I decided that I will leave it as an `unfixed bug`.
+When I searched for a `solution` to these `"defects/errors"` on the Internet I couldn’t figure out what caused this so I decided that I will leave it as `unfixed bugs`, and I will try my best to solve this issue later in my career when I have more knowledge in Software development.

 ---